Srinivas-VJ/terminal-tetris/README.md

 # terminal-tetris
-A terminal based tetris game
+A terminal based tetris game written in GO.